FractalBlocks/Fractal.js/readme.md

 What are missing for this repo:

+- Implement CSS helpers for code reuse across objects (deep merge)
+- Implement a way to reattach tasks, drivers and services (@carloslfu)
 - Document granular log option for modules (@MissyM)
 - Implement _error task and attach it by default, this can be done all app error handling (@carloslfu)
 - Implement and document serviceTest (FEATURE)